mfsjr/manifold-dx/README.md

 ## A TypeScript Implementation of Flux

-The goal here is to provide a fantastic developer experience, using simple Flux mechanics.
+The goal here is to provide a quick and easy developer experience, using Flux mechanics.
-The framework provides API's so developers don't have to define action ID's, action objects, action creators, reducers, etc.
+The TypeScript framework provides high-level API's for developers to define application state,
+whose type information is then used to infer action ID's, action objects, action creators, reducers, etc.

 Where Redux's implementation is based on functional programming and immutability, we use TypeScript's strongly typed data structures and generics.